Dyalog/ride/docs/customising_your_session.md

         Select an autocompletion option from the drop-down list (autocompletion makes suggestions when entering the name of, for example, namespaces, variables, functions, operators, user commands and system names).
 Options include:

         - off – disables autocomplete functionality.
-        - classic – displays a pop-up window of suggestions based on the characters already entered and the context in which the name is being used (see [Section ](autocomplete.md#)).
+        - classic – displays a pop-up window of suggestions based on the characters already entered and the context in which the name is being used.
         - shell – resembles the autocomplete functionality of the Linux bash shell in its use of the tab key.

     - Autocompletion after `<time>` ms